What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 Karst caves Batu Caves

-Located 14 kilometers north of Kuala Lumpur, the Batu caves are a cult place of pilgrimage for Hindus.
-The age of the caves is over 400 million years old, and the complex itself is the largest Hindu shrine outside of India!
-A kind of natural and religious attraction...
-Batu Caves are three caves, the main one of which is the Temple Cave, which is led by a staircase of 272 steps!
-Just below the Temple Cave is the Dark Cave, which is a two-kilometer passage with stalactites ...
+Located 14 kilometers north of Kuala Lumpur, the Batu Caves are a cult pilgrimage site for Hindus.
+The caves are over 400 million years old, and the complex itself is the largest Hindu shrine outside of India!
+A peculiar natural and religious attraction...
+Batu Caves are three caves, the main one, Temple Cave, is reached by a staircase of 272 steps!
+Just below the Temple Cave is the Dark Cave, which is a two-kilometer passage with stalactites...
 The third cave is a gallery with Hindu statues.
-At the foot of the stairs is a gilded forty-meter statue of the son of Shiva - an object of worship for Hindus.
+At the foot of the stairs stands a gilded forty-meter statue of the son of Shiva - an object of worship for Hindus.

-Don't miss the annual festival held here at the end of winter, famous for bloody rites and pilgrims piercing their tongues and cheeks in a religious trance.
+Don't miss the annual late-winter festival here, famous for its bloody rites and pilgrims piercing their tongues and cheeks in a religious trance.
 More than a million pilgrims come to the festival every year!

-Zoo Negara is Malaysia's largest national zoo, located in the suburbs of Kuala Lumpur in the north.
-You can get to it by a suitable train from the KL Sentral station.
-On the territory there is a huge number of animals, a bird section and an aquarium.
-Many animals move around the zoo freely.
-A free shuttle runs around Zoo Negara.
+Zoo Negara is Malaysia's largest national zoo, located in the northern suburbs of Kuala Lumpur.
+You can get there by a suitable train from KL Sentral station.
+The territory features a huge number of animals, a bird section and an aquarium.
+Many animals move freely around the zoo.
+A free shuttle bus runs around Zoo Negara.

 • Opening hours: from 9:00 to 17:30 on weekdays and until 22:30 on weekends

 The official name of the Indian district in Kuala Lumpur is Brickfields.
 It is located almost close to the KL Sentral station and signs lead from the station to Little India.
-Walking through Little India is worth it for the unique color, Indian saris (national women's clothing), discs with Indian music or movies and restaurants with Indian cuisine...
+It's worth taking a walk through Little India for the unique flavor, Indian saris (national women's clothing), CDs with Indian music or cinema, and restaurants with Indian cuisine...

 Tourist buses in Kuala Lumpur

-If you do not want to independently move around the city from sight to sight on foot or by public transport ,
+If you do not want to move around the city on your own from attraction to attraction on foot or by car, public transport ,

-It is important to take into account the fact that all tourist buses do not move in both directions, but in one direction, respectively, it will take a very long time to go to the previous stop on the route along the entire bus route.
+It is important to take into account the fact that all tourist buses do not move in both directions, but in one direction; accordingly, it will take a very long time to travel to the previous stop on the route along the entire bus route.

-Do not look for green buses on the streets of the city - they are all multi-colored (green, yellow, blue, red ...) .
-The KL Hop-On Hop-Off Bus makes 23 stops passing over forty attractions!
+Don’t look for green buses on the city streets - they are all multi-colored (green, yellow, blue, red...) .
+The KL Hop-On Hop-Off bus makes 23 stops, passing over forty attractions!

-On the route, you can use an audio guide in one of 9 languages (there was no Russian at the time of this writing).
-Traffic interval: every 20-30 minutes from 09:00 to 20:00.
+Along the route, you can use an audio guide in one of 9 languages (Russian was not available at the time of writing).
+Movement interval: every 20-30 minutes from 09:00 to 20:00.

-Buses GO KL City Bus - very worthy free alternative to the previous advertised option.
-Buses run on four routes every 5-15 minutes from 06:00 to 23:00 (on Friday and Saturday until 01:00).
+GO Buses KL City Bus - Very Decent Free an alternative to the previous advertised option.
+Buses travel along four routes every 5-15 minutes from 6:00 to 23:00 (on Friday and Saturday until 01:00).

-We love Kuala Lumpur!
+We loved Kuala Lumpur!
 A very unusual mixture of Muslim, Buddhist and Hindu cultures...
-Kuala Lumpur is an interesting, colorful and picturesque city that has grown out of oblivion in 150 years and strives together with Malaysia to a modern, highly cultured and high-tech future...
+Kuala Lumpur is an interesting, colorful and colorful city that has grown from oblivion over 150 years and is striving, together with Malaysia, into a modern, highly cultural and high-tech future...

-During our two two-day visits to Kuala Lumpur during this Journey through Asia, it was impossible to visit all the sights we listed.
+During our two two-day visits to Kuala Lumpur during this Travel in Asia, it was impossible to visit all the attractions we listed.
 Accordingly, this article will be supplemented with links and information from our trips.

-In the meantime, I propose to finally watch the amazing time lapse video "Kuala-Lumpur Day-Night" from Robert Whitworth:
+In the meantime, I suggest you finally watch this amazing time lapse video "Kuala Lumpur Day-Night" from Robert Whitworth:

 Hi all!
-Having examined almost all the sights of Kuala Lumpur in three days, this is what I concluded: in addition to the Petronas Twin Towers, it turned out that there is still a lot of things that you just need to see in Kuala Lumpur!
-And, in my opinion, these places are no worse than the famous skyscrapers.
-I divided all the sights of interest for acquaintance into groups, which can be seen by content.
+Having examined almost all the sights of Kuala Lumpur in three days, this is the conclusion I made: besides the Petronas Twin Towers, it turned out that there is a lot more that you simply need to see in Kuala Lumpur!
+And, in my opinion, these places are no worse than the famous high-rise buildings.
+I divided all the interesting attractions into groups, which can be seen by their content.

 What to see around Kuala Lumpur

-I thought to see something in the suburbs of Kuala Lumpur, you need to travel far.
-It turned out that public transport runs to all the sights and you can get to them very easily and quickly.
+I thought that to see something in the suburbs of Kuala Lumpur, you need to travel far.
+It turned out that all attractions are accessible by public transport and can be reached very easily and quickly.

 Batu Caves

-I learned about this attraction of Malaysia almost on the eve of our visit, and immediately realized that the first thing I want to see is the Batu Caves in Kuala Lumpur.
-What we did!
+I learned about this attraction of Malaysia almost on the eve of our visit, and immediately realized that the first thing I wanted to do was see the Batu Caves in Kuala Lumpur.
+That's what we did!
 Batu Caves is a complex of Indian temples in Malaysia, located in caves near the city.
 For those who are interested in the details, I wrote an extensive one in which you will learn how to get there, what to look for and what to see in the caves in Kuala Lumpur.
-A must to visit!
+A must visit!

 Putrajaya is a young city, only about two decades old.
-The Malaysian government is located here, there are also majestic buildings in oriental style, many flowering gardens, but there are no people!
+The Malaysian government is located here, there are also majestic oriental-style buildings, many flowering gardens, but no people!
 Such a ghost town!
-Read for details.
-This is a must see when visiting Kuala Lumpur!
-When will you visit the capital of the future?
+For detailed information, read.
+This is a must see when traveling to Kuala Lumpur!
+When will you visit the capital of the future again?

 City landmarks of Kuala Lumpur, Malaysia

-Let them be in the first place among the sights of Kuala Lumpur, because many people go to this city just to look at the main skyscrapers in Malaysia.
-The tallest twin towers in the world are an undeniably impressive sight, and a modern park among skyscrapers is very cozy and unusual.
-In the evening, you can watch the most fascinating show of singing fountains in Kuala Lumpur.
-In one of our articles you can read.
+Let them be in first place among the attractions of Kuala Lumpur, because many people go to this city just to look at the main skyscrapers in Malaysia.
+The tallest twin towers in the world are an undeniably impressive sight, and the modern park among the skyscrapers is very cozy and unusual.
+In the evening you can watch the most fascinating show of singing fountains in Kuala Lumpur.
+You can read one of our articles.

-The Menara TV tower is the 6th largest in the world.
-We did not climb it, but there is a great desire to do it in the future.
-After all, experienced people say that gorgeous views of the surroundings and the Petronas Towers open from there.
-The Menara TV tower is visible from almost everywhere.
+The Menara TV Tower is the 6th largest in the world.
+We haven’t climbed it, but we have a great desire to do so in the future.
+After all, experienced people say that from there there are magnificent views of the surrounding area and the Petronas Towers.
+The Menara TV Tower is visible from almost everywhere.

 Perdana Botanical Garden and National Monument

 On the territory of the Perdana Botanical Garden there is an orchid garden, a hibiscus garden, a deer park, a bird park, and a butterfly park.
-Because we are not particularly fond of wildlife in captivity, we did not go there.
-But I think a lot of people will be interested.
+Because We are not particularly keen on the animal world in captivity, we have not gone there.
+But I think many will be interested.

-The National Monument (Tugu Negara) adjoins the Perdana Botanical Garden.
-On the way to it, we saw a pretty fountain, thanks to which we managed to freshen up a bit:
+The Perdana Botanical Garden is adjacent to the National Monument (Tugu Negara).
+On the way to it we saw a nice fountain, thanks to which we managed to freshen up a little:

 National Monument (Tugu Negara):

-Here is the place of memory of those who died for the freedom of Malaysia:
+Here is the place of remembrance of those who died for the freedom of Malaysia:

-I wrote briefly about previous interesting things, because. there are already our corresponding detailed articles for them (or the place has not been studied by us).
-And now there will be a more capacious description with many photos, so that you can see the rest of the sights of Kuala Lumpur.
-Most of them are concentrated in the heart of the central city of Malaysia and these attractions are within walking distance from each other.
+I wrote briefly about previous interesting things, because... our corresponding detailed articles already exist for them (or the place has not been studied by us).
+And now there will be a more succinct description with many photos so that you can see the rest of the sights of Kuala Lumpur.
+Most of them are concentrated in the heart of the central city of Malaysia and these attractions are within walking distance of each other.
 We lived very close, I wrote about this.
 I will put marks on the map of Malaysia so that it is convenient to see where the main attractions of Kuala Lumpur are located:

 In the city center there is Merdeka Square, from which we will start:

 On this square on August 31, 1957.
-Malaysian independence from Great Britain was proclaimed.
+Malaysia's independence from Great Britain was declared.

-The flagpole has a height of 100m and is one of the highest in the world:
+The flagpole is 100m high and is one of the tallest in the world:

-Not far from Merdeka Square is the old mosque Masjid Jamek, built in 1909:
+Also not far from Merdeka Square is the old Masjid Jamek mosque, built in 1909:

 We decided to look there.
 The interior is very modest.
-And my opinion is that it should be so: clean and tidy.
-And why are there inappropriate pathos and pretense of luxury in churches?
+And my opinion is that this is how it should be: clean and tidy.
+And why is there inappropriate pathos and feigned luxury in churches?

-In the same area there is a beautiful building of the old station:
+In the same area there is a beautiful old station building:

-One evening, while walking, we saw a Christian church:
+One evening while walking we saw a Christian temple:

-Kuala Lumpur has three ethnic quarters, which I consider a landmark and highly recommend to see.
-These are the Chinese China Town, the Indian Little India (Brickfields) and the Malay village.
+In Kuala Lumpur there are three ethnic neighborhoods, which I consider a landmark and highly recommend seeing.
+These are Chinese China Town, Indian Little India (Brickfields) and Malay Village.

-So, Chinatown in which we lived.
-Here, for the first time, I touched the culture of the Middle Kingdom so closely (if you do not take into account my backpack 🙂).
-To be honest, initially we had a rather squeamish attitude towards the Chinese and everything Chinese.
-I only had enough for a photo of flashlights.
-For the rest, I quickly rushed past the counters and cafes, afraid even with one eye to look into the window of something Chinese-edible.
-But in vain, while in Singapore, we had a chance to try the food a la "made in China".
+So, Chinatown where we lived.
+Here, for the first time, I came into such close contact with the culture of the Middle Kingdom (if you don’t take into account my backpack 🙂).
+To be honest, initially we had a rather disgusting attitude towards the Chinese and everything Chinese.
+I was only able to take photos of the flashlights.
+Otherwise, I quickly rushed past counters and cafes, afraid to even glance at the window display of something Chinese-edible.
+But in vain, being in Singapore, we had the opportunity to try food a la “made in China”.
 In principle, what we tried turned out to be quite tasty and edible.

-I was very curious here.
-Yes, I watched a lot of Indian films as a child, and it was extremely interesting for me to touch a piece of India, try national dishes, look at dressed up women in saris, watch Indians eat with their hands, make sure that lovers don’t sing about great river Ganga 🙂 .
+I was extremely curious here.
+Yes, I watched a lot of Indian films as a child, and I was incredibly interested in touching a piece of India, trying national dishes, looking at dressed-up women in saris, watching Indians eat with their hands, making sure that lovers in the streets weren’t singing about great river Ganga :)

 Malay village.
-In the center of Kuala Lumpur, not far from the Petronas Towers, there is a real Malay village (Kampong Baru district).
+In the center of Kuala Lumpur, not far from the Petronas Towers, there is a real Malay village (Kampong Bahru area).
 Here you can taste the cuisine of the Malay community.

-When preparing for a trip to Kuala Lumpur, I recommend reading an article on how you can save on housing:
+When preparing for your trip to Kuala Lumpur, I recommend reading this article on how you can save on housing:

 Sightseeing in Kuala Lumpur